PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 * On GitHub you can create pubblic repositories

-* There are other services were you can also create private repo for free:
+* There are other services where you can also create private repo for free:
   * [BitBucket](https://bitbucket.org/)
   * [GitLab](https://about.gitlab.com/)